-The Company's financial instruments consist of cash, reclamation bonds, and accounts payable.
-Cash is designated at FVTPL and reclamation bonds are classified as loans and receivables.
-Accounts payable are classified as other financial liabilities.
+The Company's financial instruments consist of cash, marketable securities, due from joint venture partner, reclamation bonds, trade and other payables and due to joint venture partner.
+Cash and marketable securities are designated at fair value through profit and loss.
+Due from joint venture partner and reclamation bonds are classified as loans and receivables.
+Trade and other payables and due to joint venture partner are classified as other financial liabilities.